Nvidia: The Rally Has More Legs, But Caution Warranted

 How Intel Is Influencing Nvidia's Stock Price?

 Is the Xeon Phi a GPU is disguise?
-It actually is, since it's a byproduct of Intel's first advanced GPGPU Larrabee, which Intel abandoned in 2009.
-The most advanced Xeon Phi consists of 72 Atom CPUs and 2 AVX-512 vector units.
+It actually is since it's a byproduct of Intel's first advanced GPGPU Larrabee, which INTC abandoned in 2009.
+The most advanced Xeon Phi consists of 72 Atom CPUs and two AVX-512 vector units.
 Although today's GPUs depend heavily on stream processing, vector processing is what GPUs are primarily supposed to do in order to deliver parallelism.
 In the sense that modern GPUs are designed to be "mix and match" versions of stream processors and vector processors, we can certainly infer that the Xeon Phi is actually a GPU.
 The mix and match, though, is done by the chip manufacturer, not the customer.

 Although technologists can conclude from evidence and reasoning that Xeon Phi is actually a GPU, investors won't believe it in the absence of explicit statements from Intel.
 As a result, Intel's stock will continue to languish in a range and smart money will flow towards Nvidia.
 The question now is, how much of Nvidia's growth is built into its stock price?
 Well, that's a tricky question.
 It's not about valuation any longer, it's about the Street's expectation that Nvidia can really surpass Intel and AMD, although that's a myth.